Helping Those Injured In Recreational Boating Accidents

 - Insurance disputes involving recreational watercraft or injuries

-Federal admiralty jurisdiction has little or nothing to do with the size of the craft involved in a recreational boating accident — personal injury (boating).
+Federal admiralty jurisdiction has little or nothing to do with the size of the craft involved in a recreational boating accident.
 Under certain circumstances, even a person injured while inner tubing on a river can find himself or herself a plaintiff against the federal government under the Suits in Admiralty Act.

 Contact Our Law Firm

-For more information about what our close familiarity with maritime accident law can mean for your recreational boating case, contact a skilled Oakland-Long Beach-San Diego personal watercraft injury attorney at Brodsky Micklow Bull & Weiss LLP.
-Call us at 510-268-6180 or toll free at 855-SEA-SOS1.
+Schedule your free consultation online or for more information about what our close familiarity with maritime accident law can mean for your recreational boating case.
+Call us toll free at 855-272-5380.